ietf-wg-alto/draft-alto-oam-yang/others.md

   modify the entries so as to permit access that should not be permitted, or deny access that should be permitted.

-  '/alto/alto-server/data-source/feed-interval':
-  : This leaf specifies a period for an ALTO server to wait for updates published by a data source.
-A malicious ALTO client could attempt to set a very low (or large) value to this node.
-Setting a very low value could attack the data source.
-  Setting a very large value would lead to maintaining stale data in the ALTO server.

-  '/alto/alto-server/data-source/poll-interval':
-  : This leaf specifies a period for an ALTO server to proactively poll updates from a data source.
-A malicious client could attempt to set a very low (or large) value to this node.
-Setting a very low value could attack the data source.
-   Setting a very large value would lead to maintaining stale data in the ALTO server.

 Some of the readable data nodes in the "ietf-alto" YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data